GaoyangLuo/CompRanking/README.md

 ```
 ---

-**Step 2:** After finishing all the prediction steps, we should calculate the relative abundance of functional genes, run the command line below:
+**📈 Step 2:** After finishing all the prediction steps, we should calculate the relative abundance of functional genes, run the command line below:
 ```sh
 python ./compranking/multiGeneCal_metagenome_rpkg_scg_geneName.py
         -i <input_dir>